Code-Institute-Submissions/elden-ring-memory-game/README.md

 - Animation effect when the player wins / lose.

-- To further increase difficulty, levels could be incorporated to encourage older or more advanced users to play.
-By adding two or four more pairs, the game could take on a higher skill level.
+- To further increase difficulty, levels could be incorporated to encourage older or more advanced users to play by adding two or four more pairs, the game could take on a higher skill level.

 - A timer could also clock the player's score, encouraging the player to beat their time in each round.